TOP 10 LISTS

 There is something special about a top 10 list.
 Someone has taken the time to distill a particular topic into what they believe are the top 10 most important aspects of the topic.
 Most importantly, it makes it easy for a lay person to get to the root of the most important things associated with what the author deems to be most important.

-At the time of writing this (February 2022), my intention is to expand upon this area of my site to include additional top 10 lists:
+My intention is to expand upon this area of my site to include additional top 10 lists.

 The following is my best advice for improving yourself: